-The way fsc26 simulates inbreeding is very simple and differs from a classical structured coalescent way to simulate inbreeding (see e.g. Nordborg 1997, Nordborg and Donnelly 1997).
-Since fsc26, is essentially an haploid coalescent simulator, we assume here pairs of lineages in a given deme are present in a diploid individual, i.e. lineages 1 and 2 and in individual 1, lineages 3 and 4 are in individual 2, etc...
+The way fsc27 simulates inbreeding is very simple and differs from a classical structured coalescent way to simulate inbreeding (see e.g. Nordborg 1997, Nordborg and Donnelly 1997).
+Since fsc27 is essentially an haploid coalescent simulator, we assume here that pairs of lineages in a given deme corresponds to a diploid individual, i.e. lineages 1 and 2 in individual 1, lineages 3 and 4 in individual 2...
 Then, at sampling time, each pair of lineage has a probability equal to the inbreeding coefficient to instantaneously coalesce.
 If it coalesces, the number of lineages is decremented, else nothing happens.
 No further round of inbreeding is assumed going backward in time.
 This procedure is repeated for each independent locus.
+Note that all individuals of a given deme are supposed to have the same inbreeding coefficient.